 We are Out of Network with Aetna, Mailhandlers, and Cigna (effective Jan 1, 2020).
-For these insurances and others that we are out of network with, we will happily provide a Superbill that can be sent into your insurance company for reimbursement.
+For these insurance companies, and others that we are out of network with, we will happily provide a Superbill with treatment & billing codes that can be sent directly to your insurance company for reimbursement.

 As a courtesy to our in-network patients we will bill your insurance company for you.
 We are not responsible for explaining or determining your benefits and encourage you to contact your health insurance plan for details on eligibility & coverage.